pixbi/duplo/README.md

     app/styl/main.styl        --> Application CSS that goes before any module CSS
     app/modules/**/index.styl --> CSS relevant to specific modules

+## Selective Exclusion

+Some cases require the repo to be polymorphic in the sense that we could generate different forms of the same codebase.
+For example, you may need to build the repo in an embeddable form which would exclude certain dependencies that are required in its standalone form.
+In this case you would include an `exclude` attribute in the `component.json` manifest file.
+The `forms` object then contains the `embeddable` and the `standalone` attributes, each of which then contains an array of dependencies as specified in the `dependencies` attribute to *exclude*.

+Running `duplo build embeddable` would build without the specified dependencies under `embeddable` while running `duplo build standalone` would do the same with those specified under the `standalone` attribute. `duplo build` would build with all dependencies.

+Note that selective exclusion applies at the dependency level but not files in the component.

 ## Copyright and License